uncomplicate/neanderthal/articles/tutorial_native.md

 Be careful about the performance when working with large data, though
 - sequences are slow and contain boxed numbers!

 It is awkward and cumbersome to work with buffers directly.
-You should take care of endianess: java uses BIG_ENDIAN, while Intel processors and most native platform natively support LITTLE_ENDIAN.
+You should watch out for endianess: Java uses BIG_ENDIAN, while Intel processors and most native platforms natively support LITTLE_ENDIAN.
 If you pre-load your data in buffers, you, or the library you use, have to take care of using the proper native endianess.
 Also take care to revert the buffer position to 0.
 Vertigo library might help with this, and Neanderthal does not care how you prepare the buffers as long data is prepared well.
-You can use some of the existing libraries that work with native buffers (Vertigo, etc.), check out Neanderthal API to see what utilities are currently available, or roll your own.
+You can use some of the existing libraries that work with native buffers (Vertigo, etc.); check out the Neanderthal API to see what utilities are currently available, or roll your own.

-Matrix data is also kept in one-dimensional byte buffer, and NOT in a object buffer or array that holds raw buffers, for performance reasons.
+Matrix data is also kept in one-dimensional byte buffer, NOT in a object buffer or array that holds raw buffers, for performance reasons.
 By default, when used in 2D matrices, Neanderthal treats a 1D buffer as a sequence of columns.
 Column-oriented order is commonly used in numerical software, contrary to row-oriented order used by the C language.
 Java uses neither; 2D arrays are arrays of array references, and this difference has a huge performance impact.
-Neanderthal abstract all these performance optimizations away, and you do not need to care about this, unless you write a pluggable Neanderthal implementation.
+Neanderthal abstracts all these performance optimizations away, and you do not need to care about this, unless you write a pluggable Neanderthal implementation.

 The same ByteBuffer can hold data for vectors as well as matrices.